-In the Alaskan Arctic, there are three basic geographic regions, each with different ecology: two continental shelf regions, the Chukchi and Beaufort Seas, and the deep offshore region of the Beaufort Sea called the Canada Basin.
-We emphasize physical and ecological features of the shelf ecosystems, and not the deep basin in this description, because shelf ecosystems in general are where most fisheries take place worldwide.
-The wide, shallow Chukchi shelf is classified as an "inflow" shelf to the Arctic Ocean because Bering Sea water flowing through from the Pacific influences it characteristics, while the adjacent narrow Beaufort shelf is classified as an "interior" shelf, most influenced by river inputs (Carmack et al. 2006).
-The Chukchi and Beaufort Seas are very different physically and therefore ecologically, with differences extending to each of the major habitats in each area, including the nearshore, shelf, slope, and basin, the pelagic and benthic zones, and the ice associated habitats.
-The Alaskan portion of the Chukchi shelf is narrow and moderately shallow (80 m on average), dropping off steeply to the deep Canada Basin.
+In the Alaskan Arctic, there are three basic geographic regions, each with a different ecology: two continental shelf regions, the Chukchi and Beaufort Seas, and the deep offshore region of the Beaufort Sea called the Canada Basin.
+The following description emphasizes the physical and ecological features of the shelf ecosystems, and not the deep basin, because shelf ecosystems in general are where most fisheries take place worldwide.
+The wide, shallow Chukchi shelf is classified as an "inflow" shelf to the Arctic Ocean because Bering Sea water flowing through from the Pacific influences its characteristics, while the adjacent narrow Beaufort shelf is classified as an "interior" shelf, most influenced by river inputs (Carmack et al. 2006).
+The Chukchi and Beaufort Seas are very different physically and therefore ecologically, with differences extending to each of the major habitats in each area, including the nearshore, shelf, slope, basin, pelagic and benthic zones, and the ice associated habitats.
+The Alaskan portion of the Chukchi shelf is wide and shallow (58 m average depth), similar to the Bering Sea, while the Alaskan portion of the Beaufort shelf is narrow and moderately shallow (80 m average depth), dropping off steeply to the deep Canada Basin.
 The width of the Beaufort Sea shelf is similar to that seen in the northeastern Gulf of Alaska, but it is shallower, with barrier islands and large river deltas lining the coast (Norton and Weller 1984).
-Similar to the Gulf of Alaska shelf, dynamics on the Beaufort Sea shelf are affected by processes offshore in the deep basin, especially by currents there.
+Similar to the Gulf of Alaska shelf, dynamics on the Beaufort Sea shelf are affected by processes offshore in the deep basin, especially by currents.

-Although the Chukchi and Beaufort shelves are adjacent, the major currents affecting each come from opposite directions, with the exception of the Alaska Coastal Current which flows northward along the Alaskan coast of the Chukchi and continues eastward along the nearshore portions of the Alaskan Beaufort shelf (Figure 4-1; Grebmeier et al. 2006a, Woodgate et al. 2005, Aagaard 1984).
-Offshore, Bering Sea water generally flows northward through the Chukchi Sea from the Bering Strait, while surface flows along the outer Beaufort shelf are to the west due to the circulation of the Beaufort Gyre.
+Although the Chukchi and Beaufort shelves are adjacent, the major currents affecting each come from opposite directions, with the exception of the Alaska Coastal Current which flows northward along the Alaskan coast of the Chukchi and continues eastward along the nearshore portions of the Alaskan Beaufort shelf (Figure 4-1; Aagaard 1984; Grebmeier et al. 2006a; Woodgate et al. 2005).
+Offshore, Bering Sea water generally flows northward through the Chukchi Sea from Bering Strait, while surface flows along the outer Beaufort shelf are to the west due to the circulation of the Beaufort Gyre.
 Incoming waters to the Chukchi Sea from the Bering Sea are nutrient rich, especially along the Russian Coast from the Gulf of Anadyr, contributing to extremely high biological productivity in the Russian Chukchi Sea and high productivity on the Alaskan side.
-The incoming Alaska Coastal water is lower in both salinity and nutrients than the Bering Sea / Alaska Coastal water, and other nutrients are supplied by rivers, but in general nutrient supply to the Beaufort Sea as a whole is lower due to the dilution effect of low nutrient Atlantic origin water arriving from the north across the Arctic Ocean (McLaughlin et al. 2005).
+The incoming Alaska Coastal water is lower in both salinity and nutrients than the Bering Sea water.
+Some nutrients are transported around Point Barrow to the Beaufort Sea shelf in combined Bering Sea Alaska Coastal water, and other nutrients are supplied by rivers.
+In general nutrient supply to the Beaufort Sea is lower due to the dilution effect of low nutrient Atlantic origin water arriving from the north across the Arctic Ocean (McLaughlin et al. 2005).